Azure-Samples/customer-car-reviews/README.md

 cp environment.prod.ts.example environment.prod.ts
 ```

-On Windows, you can use explore to copy these file and change name into `environment.ts` and `environemnt.prod.ts`.
+On Windows, you can use explorer to copy these file and change name into `environment.ts` and `environemnt.prod.ts`.

-Then edit the values in these files to fit your environment for the three functions in the sitebackend function app.
-You will need to update the values for the following:
+For deploying to your Azue subscription edit the values in `environemnt.prod.ts` with the right URLs for the three functions and the storage account from the deployment.
+That is, you will need to update the values for the following:
 - fileUploadUrl
 - getCarsUrl
 - createCarUrl